Support the news

 Setting The Ground Rules

-Timing: Senate will vote on organizing resolution on Jan.
+Timing: Senate passed organizing resolution on Jan.
 21

-The details of a Senate impeachment trial are up for negotiation, but that negotiation essentially ended when Senate Majority Leader Mitch McConnell, R-Ky., announced he had the votes to move ahead with a resolution outlining the process without Democrats.
-That is expected on Tuesday, Jan.
-21.
+The details of a Senate impeachment trial are generally up for negotiation, but that negotiation essentially ended when Senate Majority Leader Mitch McConnell, R-Ky., announced he had the votes to move ahead with a resolution outlining the process without Democrats.

 The Final Vote